Skip to main content

 • Mixed land use – Smart growth emphasizes the importance of locating residential, recreational, and business opportunities in close proximity.
 Rural communities have found that mixing land use can contribute to increased numbers of residents who bike and walk instead of driving, which can ultimately decrease greenhouse gas emissions.

 • Using compact design – Compact design allows communities to promote high-density, walkable neighborhoods while conserving open space.
-In rural communities, compact design could be an important consideration in the development of new, higher-density affordable housing.
+In rural communities, compact design could be considered when developing new, higher-density affordable housing.

 • Creating attractive communities with a distinctive character – Rural communities are engaging in economic development while preserving the rural character and heritage of their communities.
 This could involve defining a vision for future development with members of the community.

 • Preserving open space and maintaining the integrity of the environment – Open spaces can be critical to the physical and economic health of rural communities.
 Tourism, agriculture, and recreation can all depend on access to well-maintained open spaces.
-Rural spaces also play an important role in making communities more resilient to climate change.
+Conserving forests and natural lands while investing in outdoor recreation can foster community, protect environmental quality, and offer space to connect with the natural world.

 • Strengthening existing communities – Rural communities are leveraging existing infrastructure to promote economic revitalization and healthier communities, while preventing further development of scenic or ecologically important land.